ssbc/ssb-spec-drafts/drafts/draft-ssb-core-gabbygrove/00/draft-ssb-core-gabbygrove-00.md

   -
     ins: H. Bubert
     name: Henry Florenz Bubert
-    org: SSBC
+    org: ssb:@p13zSAiOpguI9nsawkGijsnMfWmFd5rlUNpzekEE+vI=.ed25519
-    email: ssb(my pubkey)
+    email: cryptix@riseup.net

 --- abstract

-This document defines a new binary format for SSBs append-only feeds.
+This document defines a new binary format for append-only feeds as used by Secure-Scuttlebutt.
-It strives to
+That is, defining the bytes that are used for computing the cryptographic signatures and hashes that form a feed.

-It uses CBOR to encode the logical values that describe each entry
+It strives to do two things: be easier to implement then the current scheme.
+Hence, it uses [CBOR](https://cbor.io) {{?RFC7049}} to encode the logical values that describe each entry.
+Secondly, it only reference content by hash on the feed entry to enable content deletion without breaking verification of the feed.

 --- middle

 # Gabby Grove

-This is the revised version of ssb(%3ATKLKIHdM+beamr1dqoO2Jd6BC7oW5zj0ygLvmDsEc=.sha256).
-The main difference to _ProtoChain_ is that _Gabby Grove_ uses CBOR instead of ProtoBuf.
+This is the revised version of [the initial ProtoChain proposal](%3ATKLKIHdM+beamr1dqoO2Jd6BC7oW5zj0ygLvmDsEc=.sha256).
+The main difference to _ProtoChain_ is that _Gabby Grove_ uses CBOR instead of Protocol Buffers.

-It's extensability through type tags seems usefull, especially down the line _if_ we ever change away from JSON as the content encoding.
-With it, we can explicitly mark cipherlinks as such.

-My first concern
-The overhead of it's self-describing encoding of _structs as maps_ can be overcome by encoding them as arrays.

-# old proposal

-alternative approaches, essentially coming up with a new verification scheme based on a binary protocol.

-1. Easy to implement (hence the use of [CBOR](https://cbor.io) {{?RFC7049}})
-2. Content is only referenced by hash on the immutable data structure (hence enabling omitting and dropping of content locally)

-I propose the `.ggfeed-v1` suffix as a default feed reference.
+I propose the `ggfeed-v1` suffix as a default feed reference and `ggmsg-v1` for messages.

-Further comments this proposal addresses:
+Remarks this proposal addresses over [the first Off-chain content proposal](%LrMcs9tqgOMLPGv6mN5Z7YYxRQ8qn0JRhVi++OyOvQo=.sha256):

 ## incrementing on a broken format